 Total additions from Schedule OR-ASC-NP.
-Addi-(30F/S) tions are reported on Schedule OR-ASC-NP.
-From Schedule OR-ASC-NP, enter the total on line B7 in the federal column and the total on line B8 in the Oregon column.
-If you're reporting an addition, you must include Schedule OR-ASC-NP with your return.
+Additions are reported on Schedule OR-ASC-NP.
+From Schedule OR-ASC-NP, enter the total from line B7 in the federal column and the total from line B8 in the Oregon column.
+Include the schedule with your return.

-For more information about additions, see Schedule OR-ASC and OR-ASC-NP Instructions or "Additions" in Publication OR-17.
+For more information about additions, see "Additions" in Publication OR-17.